Skip to contents

 #> [2] "Bachelor of Arts in Political Science and Government"

-#> [7] "Bachelor of Liberal Arts and Sciences"
+#> [6] "Bachelor of Science in Computer and Informational Sciences"

 #> [7] "Bachelor of Science in Mechanical Engineering"